 Though he is better at diagnosis than prescription, Pfaff has some suggestions for broader reforms, like plea bargaining guidelines that force prosecutors to offer less punitive deals; rezoning district attorneys’ offices so that suburban voters don’t get to elect urban prosecutors; and, provocatively, relying more on private prisons, but paying them based on how prisoners perform after they’re released.
 And while prison growth is mainly a state issue, there is one simple thing the federal government could do to make a huge impact: give states money to fund indigent defense.
 Having a good defense lawyer is one of the most powerful ways to check the power of a prosecutor, and a $4.5 billion annual grant would double the amount states currently spend on public defenders, who represent the overwhelming majority of defendants.“[C]hanging the attitudes of prosecutors, not their options, will likely have the biggest impact,” writes law professor John Pfaff.
 The lesson from November 8 is that the best way to change attitudes may be to change prosecutors.

 But legislative reforms will only go so far.
 As Pfaff puts it, “[C]hanging the attitudes of prosecutors, not their options, will likely have the biggest impact.”
 The lesson from November 8 is that the best way to change attitudes may be to change prosecutors.
-Voting out an incumbent is no guarantee of success, however—it depends, of course, on who the replacement is.
+Voting out an incumbent is no guarantee of success, of course—it depends who the replacement is.
 Realistically, reformers won’t be able to monitor every charging decision the new district attorney makes; they’ll have to elect people they can trust.
 “This means that in the long run, reform groups will have to focus not just on getting out the vote, but on grooming people to run in these races,” Pfaff writes.